music

 The organ was built in Zaandam, Holland by Flentrop Orgelbouw.
 After being shipped to the United States it was installed in the newly completed church building during the first six months of 1978.
 Hans Steketee, then president of Flentrop, designed the instrument and supervised its construction and installation.
 Fenner Douglass, well-known organist and organ scholar, served as a consultant.

 Sitting in the balcony at the West end of the church the organ is a three manual, 45 rank tracker instrument of classical French design.
+The organ was refurbished by Richards, Fowkes & Co. and was reinstalled in November 2024.
+The organ was dedicated at a series of two concerts by concert organist Nathan Laube on September 6-7, 2025.
 For a complete stop list, click here.

 musical instruments